94kp/myEditor/README.md

 https://viewsourcecode.org/snaptoken/kilo/

-This is a windows based text editor
+This is a Linux based text editor